 When the unclean spirit has gone out of a person, it passes through waterless places seeking rest, and finding none it says, ‘I will return to my house from which I came.’
 And when it comes, it finds the house swept and put in order.
 Then it goes and brings seven other spirits more evil than itself, and they enter and dwell there.
 And the last state of that person is worse than the first.
 (Luke 11:24-26)

-This is indeed a perplexing passage.
-We have unclean spirits, waterless places, and a swept house occupied by demons.
 Based on its context, this passage can be accurately understood as Jesus challenging His audience to understand the difference between good and bad methods of heart cleansing.

 In speaking of the cleansing of the house in our passage, Jesus refers to the self-cleansing of one’s heart.
 Jesus, in His example, shows the ineffectiveness of self-cleansing because it does not affect the ownership of the heart and it does not have the power to maintain itself.